mrnguyener21/sql-codewars/hackerrank.md

 SELECT BY ID
 query all columns for a city in CITY with the ID 1661 select * from city where ID = 1661

+JAPANESE CITIES ATTRIBUTE
+query all alltgributes of every japanese city in the CITY table. the countgrycode for Japan is JPN. select * from city where CountryCode = 'JPN'